Effect-TS/printer/packages/printer/README.md

 This module defines a pretty printer to format text in a flexible and convenient way.
 The idea is to combine a `Doc`ument out of many small components, then using a layouter to convert it to an easily renderable `DocStream`, which can then be rendered to a variety of formats.

-The documenists of several parts:
+The document consists of several parts:
  1. Just below is some general information about the library
  2. The actual library with extensive documentation and examples